btilly/personal/mind-body/breath.md

 It makes you calm on stage.
 You will appear more confident.

-This is how a breath,
+This is what you can do
-that you can do at any time,
+with a single breath,
-helps you present your speech.
+to make speaking easier.

 -----